 To us, practicing sustainable, community-based farming is just as important as growing good food.

-Much of the 80 acres of woods, rolling grassland, and gardens that make up Bluestem Farm were fallow for nearly 50 years.
+Much of the 80 acres of woods, rolling grassland, and gardens that make up Bluestem Farm were fallow from the early sixties until 2012, when we came to own the land.
 During that time, the farm’s many habitats were protected in an interconnected patchwork vibrant with plant and animal life.

 Today, we’re carefully transitioning the land back to working farmland in a way that continues to protect wild spaces, pollinators, and birds.
-Our farming practices include careful rotational grazing, certified organic growing methods, and minimal inputs.
-As of September 2014, we are proud to offer our members and customers certified organic vegetables and plentiful, varied diets straight through the long winters of northwest lower Michigan.
+Our farming practices include managed intensive rotational grazing, certified organic growing methods, and zero chemical inputs.
+We are proud to offer our members and customers certified organic vegetables and plentiful, varied diets straight through the long winters of northwest lower Michigan.

 Our food is special not only because it is healthy, local, and environmentally responsible, but also because it is delicious.
 As cooks as well as farmers, we delight in the beauty, quality, and excellence of our food.

 We chose the name Bluestem Farm for the native Midwestern grass by the same name.
 Its roots reach extraordinarily deep.